 1. It will be the responsibility of the main contractor to ensure that any tree protection planning conditions attached to planning consent are adhered to at all times and that a monitoring regime in regards to tree protection is adopted on site.
-2. The main contractor must assign tree protection monitoring duties to one or more individuals working at the site, who will be responsible for all tree protection monitoring and supervision (see the Site Personnel Induction Form at Appendix MS i).
+2. The main contractor must assign tree protection monitoring duties to one or more individuals working at the site, who will be responsible for all tree protection monitoring and supervision (see the Site Personnel Induction Form at Appendix MS ii).
 3. The individual(s) assigned tree protection monitoring duties must: - Be present on site for the majority of the time; - Be aware of (a) the Tree Protection Plan and (b) the tree protection measures to be installed and maintained throughout all phases of the development; - Be responsible for ensuring all tree protection measures are adhered to as detailed in the Arboricultural Impact Assessment (AIA) report and Arboricultural Method Statement (AMS); - Ensure all site operatives without exception read and understand the tree protection and control measures detailed in the AMS; - Keep on file all individual Site Personnel Induction Forms which must be signed by all site operatives (including sub contractors) indicating they have read and understood the control measures detailed within the AIA report and AMS; - Maintain a written record of Tree Protection / Construction Exclusion Zone inspections, to be kept up to date by the person(s) who have been designated the inspection and monitoring duties; - Have the authority to stop any work that is causing, or has the potential to cause, harm to any retention trees; - Be responsible for ensuring that all site operatives including sub contractors are aware of their responsibilities toward on/off site trees and the consequences of the failure to observe these responsibilities; - Make immediate contact with the Consulting Arboriculturist in the event of any tree related problems occurring, whether actual or potential.
 (Contact details including telephone number and email address are listed on the Title Page).
 4. The Construction Exclusion Zone fencing, ground protection and all signs must be maintained in position at all times and checked on a regular basis by the on-site person(s) who have been designated that responsibility.
 5. The main contractor will be responsible for contacting the Local Planning Authority and the Consulting Arboriculturist at any time issues are raised relating to the trees on site.

-6. If at any time pruning works are required, permission must be sought from the Local Planning Authority first and then carried out in accordance with BS 3998:2010 Tree Work - Recommendations (As updated).
-7. The main contractor will ensure the build sequence and phasing is appropriate to ensure that no damage occurs to the trees during the construction processes.
+6. The main contractor will ensure the build sequence and phasing is appropriate to ensure that no damage occurs to the trees during the construction processes.
 Protective fences will remain in position and undisturbed until completion of ALL construction works on the site.
-8. The main contractor will be responsible for ensuring all site operatives including sub-contractors do not carry out any process or operation that is likely to adversely impact upon any tree on site.
+7. The main contractor will be responsible for ensuring all site operatives including sub-contractors do not carry out any process or operation that is likely to adversely impact upon any tree on site.